Secret Love (South Korean TV series): Version

 Secret Love was also adapted into a Turkish drama, dubbed Meryem – Tales Of Innocence, starred Furkan Andic, Ayça Aysin Turan and Cemal Toktas.
-It was produced by TMC and aired on Kanal D from August 2, 2017 to February 28, 2018.
+It was produced by TMC and aired on Kanal D from August 2, 2017, to February 28, 2018.
 And yet the Turkish remake witnessed some changes that are different from the original Korean plot.

+Secret Love was also adapted into a Vietnamese drama as 7 năm chưa cưới để chia tay, aired directly on VieON around June 2024.